neondatabase/website/next/content/docs/tutorial/create-project-and-schema.md

 Neon also suspends a compute node if it is inactive for five minutes, to save on compute resources.
 This is Neon's scale-to-zero feature.

-If you navigate to the **Endpoints** page in the Neon Console, you can view how an endpoint switches from an `Active` to an `Idle` states after a five minutes of inactivity.
+If you navigate to the **Branches** page in the Neon Console, you can view how an endpoint switches from an `Active` to an `Idle` states after a five minutes of inactivity.
 Active means that the compute node is running. `Idle`, on the other hand, means that the compute node is suspended.

 ![Neon endpoint active](/docs/tutorial/neon_endpoint_active.png)